 More from “How Can MSG Be the Purest Taste of Umami?” by Theresa Hedrick, MS, RD

-MSG Provides the Umami Flavor
+MSG and the Umami Flavor

 Fact: Umami IS monosodium glutamate.
 Yes, umami, the stuff the chefs are raving about, is glutamate.
 Some chefs are in the know.
 I’ve seen articles in publications like Cook’s Illustrated, discussing how glutamate is responsible for the umami taste.
 Fear not the “monosodium” term, as it just refers to how glutamate exists in a salt form (one sodium molecule).
-As soon as it dissolves it becomes glutamic acid again in the body.
+As soon as it dissolves, it becomes glutamic acid again in the body.

 More from “Glutamate: No Reason to Fear, Every Reason to Enjoy” by Dr. Keith-Thomas Ayoob, EdD, RD, FADA